 Step 8: Market your store

 Once you have a store with products to sell, you’re ready to market.
 A multi-platform approach is best, as you’ll want to cover all your bases.
-If this is not your speciality, take a look at our Shopify marketing services.
+If this is not your speciality, get in touch with our team.

 There are a number of apps that you can use to set up and perfect your Shopify dropshipping store.
 Here are the best apps available, as well as the markets they work best in: